-South Africa’s North West province is home to some of the finest game reserves, cultural sights, archaeological treasures as well as entertainment resorts in the country!
+The North West province is home to some of the finest game reserves, cultural sights, archaeological treasures as well as entertainment resorts in the country!

-Known for its diversity, beauty and the grand river that flows through it, Limpopo is the northernmost province in SA.
+Known for its diversity, beauty, and the grand river that flows through it, Limpopo is the northernmost province in SA.

 Kwa-Zulu Natal (KZN)

-Known for its beaches, mountains, and savannah populated by big game, KZN is also home to the largest Indian community outside of India.
+KZN is known for its beaches, mountains, and savannah populated by big game, KZN is also home to the largest Indian community outside of India.